MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CALCDATE-Function--Date-.md

  The internal calendar of [!INCLUDE[navnow](includes/navnow_md.md)] starts on Monday and ends on Sunday.
 This means that Monday is weekday 1 and Sunday is weekday 7.

- A run\-time error occurs if the syntax of DateExpression is incorrect.
+ A run-time error occurs if the syntax of DateExpression is incorrect.

  *Date*
  Type: Date